 This behavior of Brahma infuriated Lord Shiva, and as a result, he chopped off his fifth head facing upwards.
 Therefore, Lord Brahma is portrayed with four heads.

-Like Hindu Deities, the Vedas mention of demons as well having multiple heads and arms.
+Like Hindu Deities, the Puranas also mention of demons (Asura) having multiple arms and heads.
 This depiction is done to convey their superhuman power.